Table of Contents

 Panama has a mixed economic system including private enterprise, combined with centralized economic planning and government regulation.

 Panama’s dollar-based economy rests primarily on a well-developed services sector that accounts for three-quarters of GDP.
 Services include operating the Panama Canal, logistics, banking, the Colon Free Zone, insurance, container ports, flagship registry, and tourism.
-Economic growth was bolstered by the Panama Canal expansion project that completed in 2014.
+Economic growth was bolstered by the Panama Canal expansion project.
 The expansion project more than doubled the Canal’s capacity, enabling it to accommodate ships that were too large to traverse the existing canal.

 Panama’s booming transportation and logistics services sectors, along with aggressive infrastructure development projects, have lead the economy to continued growth.
 Strong economic performance has not translated into broadly shared prosperity, however, as Panama has the second worst income distribution in Latin America.
 About 30% of the population lives in poverty.